syncfusion-content/windowsforms-docs/WindowsForms/DataBoundGrid/How-To/How-to-Set-the-Width-of-a-Column.md

 ---
 layout: post
-title: How-to-Set-the-Width-of-a-Column | Windows Forms | Syncfusion
+title: How-to-Set-the-Width-of-a-Column | WindowsForms | Syncfusion
 description: how to set the width of a column
-platform: windowsforms
+platform: WindowsForms
 control: DataBoundGrid
 documentation: ug
 ---